A Snow Day in August

 Off shore, without a single boat on the water, the Hudson looked weirdly serene, like the growing number of public zones that resemble quarantine sites when extreme weather conditions make them inhospitable to mammals.

-The Hudson River, on the other hand, deserves a medal for the huge load of untreated sewage and storm water it absorbed on our behalf.
-For the time being, New Yorkers are free to enjoy the last big weekend of the summer.
-But the wonks who monitor the local waterways have started squawking about the threat a different set of jaws poses to those who think the danger has passed and it’s safe to go in the water.
+The Hudson River, on the other hand, deserves a medal for the huge load of untreated sewage and storm water it swallowed on our behalf.
+For the time being, New Yorkers are free to enjoy the last big weekend of the summer, but the wonks who monitor the local waterways have started squawking about the threat a different set of jaws poses to those who think the danger has passed and it’s safe to go in the water.
 Two good articles about New York City’s antiquated combined sewage overflow system recently appeared in City Limits and on the Guggenheim Lab’s blog.

 River detritus before Irene (left) and shortly after ( bottom right).